 In another case, a Toronto, Ontario man was charged and convicted of odometer tampering.
 This was after an OMVIC investigation.
 He received the longest sentence ever recorded for illegal, fraudulent vehicle sales.
 He purchased from Western Canada, 30 vehicles and had them shipped to Ontario.
 These vehicles were mostly late model, high mileage pickup trucks.
-Some of the odometer readings were rolled back 150,000 kilometres.
-All the warranties on the vehicles had been cancelled.
-One person that purchased one the trucks had to put more than $22,000 into it for repairs.
-The odometer reading was 52,000 kilometres.
-However, the vehicle actually had 180,000 kilometres.
+Some of the odometer readings were rolled back 150,000 kilometers.
+All the warranties on the vehicles had been canceled.
+One person that purchased one of the trucks had to put more than $22,000 into it for repairs.
+The odometer reading was 52,000 kilometers.
+However, the vehicle actually had 180,000 kilometers.
 In this case, the offender was convicted and sentenced to 450 days in jail.
 This same person had previous charges of rolling back odometers and was fined $393,000.

 Red Flags to Look for When Buying a Used Vehicle